whitedevil1710/Traboda-C-files/README.md

 # Traboda C files
-## The C file for encoding XOR and  Caesar cipher
+## The C file for  XOR and  Caesar cipher